kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

   * takes within 24 to 72 hours for restoring the archive
   * snapshots are stored on S3
 * Recycle bin for EBS snapshot
-  * setup rules to retain deleted snapshots so you can recover the after an accidential deletion
+  * setup rules to retain deleted snapshots so you can recover the after an accidental deletion
   * specify retention (1 day to 1 year)

 # EFS - Elastic File System